Don King

-Donald King (born August 20, 1931) is an American boxing promoter, known for his involvement in several historic boxing matchups.
+Donald King (born August 20, 1931) is an American boxing promoter, known for his flamboyant and charismatic style, who was involved in some of the most famous boxing matches in history.

 King's career highlights include, among multiple other enterprises, promoting "The Rumble in the Jungle" and the "Thrilla in Manila".
-King has promoted some of the most prominent names in boxing, including Muhammad Ali, Joe Frazier, George Foreman, Larry Holmes, Tomasz Adamek, Roberto Duran, Mike Tyson, Evander Holyfield, Chris Byrd, John Ruiz, Julio César Chávez, Ricardo Mayorga, Andrew Golota, Bernard Hopkins, Félix Trinidad, Roy Jones Jr., Azumah Nelson, Gerald McClellan, Marco Antonio Barrera, Salvador Sanchez, Wilfred Benitez, Wilfredo Gomez and Christy Martin.
-Many of these boxers sued him for allegedly defrauding them.
+King has promoted some of the most prominent names in boxing: Muhammad Ali, Joe Frazier, George Foreman, Larry Holmes, Tomasz Adamek, Roberto Duran, Mike Tyson, Evander Holyfield, Chris Byrd, John Ruiz, Julio César Chávez, Ricardo Mayorga, Bernard Hopkins, Félix Trinidad, Roy Jones Jr., Azumah Nelson, Chris Eubank, Gerald McClellan, Marco Antonio Barrera, Salvador Sanchez, Wilfred Benitez, Wilfredo Gomez and Christy Martin.

+King is not without controversy as many of these same boxers sued him for allegedly defrauding them.
 Mike Tyson was quoted as saying, "He did more bad to black fighters than any white promoter ever in the history of boxing."

-King has been charged with killing two people in incidents 13 years apart.
+King has been charged with killing two people in incidents that were 13 years apart.
 In 1954, King shot a man in the back after spotting him trying to rob one of his gambling houses; this incident was ruled a justifiable homicide.
-In 1967, King was convicted of second-degree murder for stomping one of his employees to death because he owed him $600.
-For this, he served three years and eleven months in prison, being released after the conviction was reduced to voluntary manslaughter on appeal.
+Then, in 1967 King was convicted of second-degree murder for stomping one of his employees to death because he owed him $600.
+For this, he served three years and eleven months in prison, being released after the conviction was reduced on appeal to voluntary manslaughter.

 Early life

-King was born in Cleveland, Ohio, as the fifth of six children to Clarence and Hattie King.
+King was born in Cleveland, Ohio, the fifth of six children to Clarence and Hattie King.
 Clarence worked at the Otis Steel plant owned by the Jones & Laughlin company and was killed in a workplace accident on December 7, 1941, when a ladle exploded and engulfed him in molten steel.
 Hattie received $10,000 in compensation and relocated the family to the middle-class Mount Pleasant neighborhood.

-His mother made a living selling peanuts and homemade pies, helped by King and his younger sister and sold the wares at a local "policy house" that used the guise of a concession stand to run a numbers game.
-King and his older brothers all eventually became involved in the betting scheme, with King later stating "So now what we did is we capitalized off of this here, and we hustled.
+His mother made a living selling peanuts and homemade pies, helped by King and his younger sister, and sold the wares at a local "policy house" that used the guise of a concession stand to run a numbers game.
+King and his older brothers eventually became involved in the betting scheme, with King later stating "So now what we did is we capitalized off of this here, and we hustled.
 It was statutorily illegal, but who knew about the statutes?"
 King graduated from John Adams High in 1951 and briefly attended Kent State University before dropping out.